-The Aoto Lab is interested in investigating how differentially expressed and disease-relevant trans-synaptic cell-adhesion molecules (tsCAMs) are uniquely utilized by electrophysiologically and/or morphologically distinct neurons to facilitate synaptic transmission in neural circuits implicated in neuropsychiatric disorders and drug addiction.
-To interrogate the function of tsCAMs with cell-type- and synapse-specific resolution, we employ multi-disciplinary approaches that include optogenetics, novel mouse genetics, in vivo stereotaxic injections of viruses to functionally trace circuits or maniuplate gene expression, ex vivo slice electrophysiology, single-cell RNA-sequencing and CRISPR/cas9 genome editing.
+The Aoto Lab is interested in investigating how differentially expressed and disease-relevant trans-synaptic cell-adhesion molecules (tsCAMs) are uniquely utilized in neural circuits implicated in neuropsychiatric disorders and drug addiction.
+To interrogate the function of tsCAMs with cell-type- and synapse-specific resolution, we employ multi-disciplinary approaches that include mouse genetics, in vivo stereotaxic injections of viruses to functionally trace circuits or manipulate gene expression, ex vivo slice electrophysiology, optogenetics, single-cell RNA-sequencing and super-resolution microscopy.
 We believe that by understanding cell-type- and synapse-specific tsCAM usage, we will provide critical mechanistic and synaptic insight into how genetic abnormalities in genes that encode for these molecules can result in synapse and circuit dysfunction that contribute to the etiologies that underlie mental health disorders and addiction.

 In Vivo Stereotaxic Injections and Imaging